bytecodediary/hello/README.md

 DB_PASSWORD=your_password
 ```

-### Step 5: Run Migrations (if applicable)
+### Step 5: Run Migrations

-If your project uses migrations, run them to set up the database schema:
+Run the migrations to set up the database schema:

 ```bash
 # Example command, adjust based on your setup